cjerrington/cjerrington.github.io/src/posts/2023/2023-10-12-network-usage-since-last-boot.md

 ---
 title: Network Usage Since Last Boot
-excerpt: How to get the download and upload bandwidth since last boot on Linux
+description: How to get the download and upload bandwidth since last boot on Linux
 tags:
   - linux
   - snippets